 Just inside Yosemite’s south gate and a short ride from Tenaya Lodge, Wawona is a great place for “time-travelers” to connect with Yosemite history as well as outdoor recreation.

 It was here in 1857 that Galen Clark had founded Clark's Station to offer lodging to travelers on their way to Yosemite Valley.
 The previous year, the 42-year-old Clark had been told that, because of the condition of his lungs, he could die "at any hour."
 He spent the next 54 years in Yosemite, dying just short of his 96th birthday.
 Clark was one of the people most responsible for the creation of the original park.
 He was the first guardian of Yosemite, worked hard to protect the Mariposa Grove of Giant Sequoias, befriended John Muir, and founded what would later become the town of Wawona.

 Covered Bridge in the Wawona Pioneer History Center

 Wawona is now home to the Big Trees Lodge, the Hill Studio, the Wawona Golf Course and the Pioneer Yosemite History Center, among other attractions.

 The Pioneer History Center includes several historic buildings from the pioneer days, among them one of the region’s only remaining covered bridges.
-Galen Clark first bridged the river in 1868, but the bridge was not covered until the Washburn brothers bought out Clark and covered the bridge to match the bridges of their native Vermont.
+Galen Clark first bridged the river in 1868, but the bridge was not covered until Henry Washburn bought out Clark and covered the bridge to match the bridges of his native Vermont.
 In addition, you will find here the old jail, the Wells Fargo office and other buildings from the pioneer days.
 In the summer, the National Park Service offers wagon rides in a replica wagon on a donation basis and has a working blacksmith and other living history.